To be human is to feel and experience emotions.

 If we believe we can take in reliable, rational information about the outside world through our sense of touch and make non emotional decisions about it—we’re kidding ourselves!

 Our senses are not designed to give us the most accurate representation of the outside world.
 Instead, they ‘mess’ with the data.
 Based on your personal conditioning, your brain either emphasizes information coming in through touch, or diminishes it, because it blends the raw data with your emotional state.
 This begins very early in life, so that by the time we become consciously aware of sensory information—this process is already wired.

 While your brain serves up your experience as ‘real’, actually, the raw data coming in through your sense of touch is blended with your own personal reality, due to your personal past experiences in life—as well as the genetic data of your DNA.

 This hard wiring of the cerebellum, the motor cortex and somatosensory cortex ensures you pay more attention to the outside world—than to the consequences of your own movement.

 But when you slow down enough, you can include the posterior insula (the emotional touch system).
 Then, when you’re in movement, motor impulses combine with the somatosensory cortex—and you experience feelings that may feel alienating or strange.
 This is neurological biohacking taking place.
 It comes with the benefit of deeper connection to feeling yourself.
 Of enriching and intensifying your sense of touch.

-join the Fb community to activate your hands or just to get the vibes.
+Join the Somatic Consent Community to activate your hands or just to get the vibes.